cardosorapha/sawspicegen/README.md

 # Surface Acoustic Wave Device SPICE Generator

 Script for generating models for surface acoustic wave devices in SPICE.
-The output is divided in two files, one for the hierarchical blocks (default out.cir) and other for a testbench with a sample circuit and simulation directives (tb.cir).
+The output is divided in two files, one for the hierarchical blocks (out.cir) and other for a testbench with a sample circuit and simulation directives (tb.cir).

 ## Dependencies